Smith Machine squats are only one of an endless number of squat variants. This superior squat variant ranks high on our list of must-do workouts.

 The Smith machine squat is a wonderful variation of the traditional squat.
 It takes little time to master and yields comparable muscular gains.

 However, you must pay close attention to your form during the whole practice.
-You may benefit greatly from including the Smith machine squat into your keg day workout.
+You may benefit greatly from including the Smith machine squat in your keg day workout.

 The Smith machine squat, when used in conjunction with other compound barbell exercises, is a great way to build up strength across the board.